 Some people need to be close to home, where they can rely on their existing support network to help them stay committed to the program.
-However, others may need to put distance between themselves and their former environments (i.e., drug dealers, people they drank/used with, etc.) so they can recover successfully.
+However, others may need to distance themselves from their former environments (i.e., drug dealers, people they drank/used with, etc.) to recover successfully.

 Aftercare and Recovery Options

 Recovery from addiction is a lifelong process, and finding a rehab center that supports continuing care after treatment is crucial.

 It can include ongoing therapy (such as Cognitive Behavioral Therapy), support groups, and other resources.
 Aftercare can be an important part of maintaining sobriety and avoiding relapse.